TonyPhipps/tech-notes/3dprinting-fdm.md

 ## Extrusion Multiplier / Flow
-- This should be set per filament manufacturer+color.
 - See https://ellis3dp.com/Print-Tuning-Guide/articles/extrusion_multiplier.html
 - Print a series of cubes 30x30x3 increasing Extrusion Multiplier by 1-2% until the gaps in between infll and perimeters go away.
 - Print a series of cubes 30x30x3 decreasing Extrusion Multiplier by .5% until the gaps in between infll and perimeters show up again, then pick the one without gaps.

 ## Linear Advance/Pressure Advance
-- This should be set per filament manufacturer+color.
-In Prusaslicer: Filament Settings > Custom G-Code > Start G-Code
+- In Prusaslicer: Filament Settings > Custom G-Code > Start G-Code
 - M221 is the Marlin firmware code for extrusion multiplier, if needed
 - I like to keep multiple files, all with the same settings except the extrusion multiplier value, for quicker testing
 - https://ellis3dp.com/Pressure_Linear_Advance_Tool/